Yvidge/yvidge.github.io/_portfolio/Stairs.md

   <img src="/assets/images/StairsPreviewHR.png">
 </figure>

 I made this game as a funny remake / free interpretation of [SCP-087-b](https://www.scpcbgame.com/scp-087-b.html).
-The core part are similar, but Stairs has more content, different encounters and sanity system.
+The core part is similar to the original, but Stairs has more content, different encounters and sanity system.

-Also this is my first complete **game,** and not just demo or tool.
+Also, this is my first complete solo made **game,** rather than a demo or tool.

 ![Stairs](/assets/images/Stairs02.png)
 ![Stairs](/assets/images/Stairs03.png)

-The game has fun feature with runtime texture loading - you can change walls and floors to anything you want
+The game has a fun feature with runtime texture loading - you can change walls and floors to anything you want

 ![Stairs](/assets/images/Stairs01.png)